Udaybhansinhji Natwarsinhji Jethwa: Legacy

+He is remembered for his leadership in strengthening cooperative institutions and for being a bridge between the royal legacy of Porbandar and modern India.

 Birth

-He was born at Shrinagar, a town within the erstwhile Porbandar State of Gujarat on 6 October 1901 to Rana Shri Shivsinhji Motiji Sahib Jethwa, a distant cousin of Maharaja Rana Sahib Natwarsinhji Bhavsinhji Jethwa, the ruling scion of Princely State of Porbanadar.
+He was born at Shrinagar, a town within the erstwhile Porbandar State of Gujarat on 5 October 1910 to Rana Shri Shivsinhji Motiji Sahib Jethwa, a cousin of Maharaja Rana Sahib Natwarsinhji Bhavsinhji Jethwa, the ruling scion of Princely State of Porbanadar.

 Education

 After having done his primary education in Shrinagar & Porbandar he studied at Girassia College at Wadhwan.
 Afterwards, he earned B.A. degree from Bombay University and lastly studied Government Agriculture College at Poona and in 1932 passed out with Bachelor of Agriculture (B.Ag.)
 Degree.

 Adoption and marriage

 As, Rana Sahib Natwarsinhji Bhavsinhji had no male issue, he adopted Udaysinhji, as a son and heir-apparent to the throne of Porbandar on 12 June 1941.
 In the same year, on 3 July 1941; Udaysinhji was married to Maharajkumari Shri Prem Kunverba Sahiba, daughter of H.H.
 Thakore Sahib Shri Digvijaysinhji Daulatsinhji Sahib of Limbdi.
 The couple did not have any issues from marriage.